 I am a 44yr old male triathlete.
-I am trying Zone 2 running for the 1st time and I am struggling very much.
+I am trying Zone 2 running for the first time and I am struggling very much.
 I feel like I am running too slow.

 I know my max heart rate should be 176 and at 70% my heart rate should be 123 and at 75% it should be at 132 and at 80% it should be at 140.

 So here is where the problem begins.
 I am a comfortable 8:30 min mile runner and currently running at 7:02 min mile at race pace. but I am finding it very hard to stay at Zone 2.

 Every time I get a comfortable stride going I have to slow down.
 I am currently running at about 10:30-11:00 min miles.
 What am I doing wrong?

 Answer by Dom:

 Thanks for your question about running with your heart rate monitor in Zone 2.